yiisoft/docs/guide/en/structure/service.md

 In the code above we have a service that saves posts into permanent storage such as database.
-An object allowing to communicate with a concrete storage is always the same so it is injected using constructor while the post being saved could be different so it is passed as a service method argument.
+An object allowing to communicate with a concrete storage is always the same so it is injected using constructor while the post being saved could be different, so it is passed as a service method argument.

 ## Is everything a service?